Beyond the Spell: A Dynamic Logic Analysis of Misdirection: On the Generality of

 Simulation of the false is a notion conceptually distinct from dissimulation of the truth (see subsection \ref{subsec:twomain}).
 We have used $\dol$ to make this difference explicit by distinguishing simulation ($\Sim$) from dissimulation ($\Dis$).
 But though simulation and dissimulation are conceptually distinct, they are also logically related.

-Intuitively, an agent who fakes some false reality $\neg p$ also hides the true reality that $p$ when doing so.
+Intuitively, an agent who makes it appear that $\neg p$ (simulation) thereby also conceals the true state of affairs that $p$ (dissimulation).
 Accordingly, in logic $\dol$, if agent $a$ simulates the falsity of $p$, either verbally by performing the action $\tella^-_a(\neg p)$ or visually by performing the action $\showa^-_a(\neg p)$, agent $a$ also comes to dissimulate the truth of $p$ at the same time.
 This is the case in the French Drop trick when the magician performs the visual action of simulating that $(\neg r \wedge l)$ (i.e. that the coin is not in the magician's right hand but in the magician's left hand): $\showa^-_a(r\wedge\neg l)$.
-Naturally, at the same time, the magician comes to not show, i.e. to dissimulate, the truth of $(\neg r \wedge l)$: $\neg \showa^+_a(\neg r \wedge l)$ (see subsection~\ref{subsec:example}).
+Naturally, at the same time, the magician comes to not show, i.e. to dissimulate, the truth of $(\neg r \wedge l)$: no execution of $\showa^+_a(\neg r \wedge l)$ reveals such value (see subsection~\ref{subsec:example}).

 \begin{proposition} Let $p\in\prop$ and let $\model,w$ be a pointed model, then: \begin{enumerate} \item \textbf{Verbal case:} $\model,w \models \tup{\tella^-_a(\neg p)}\B_b \neg p \rightarrow \neg \tup{\tella^+_a(p)}(\Bdiam_b \top \wedge \B_b \neg p)$; \item \textbf{Visual case:} $\model,w \models \tup{\showa^-_a(\neg p)}\obs{b}{\neg p} \rightarrow \neg \tup{\showa^+_a(p)}\obs{b}{\neg p}$. \end{enumerate} \end{proposition}